United Arab Emirates Armed Forces: Islamic State

-In 2015, UAE Air Force dropped bombs on Islamic State targets in Syria.
+In 2015, the UAE Air Force dropped bombs on Islamic State targets in Syria.
 One of them was Major Mariyam Al Mansouri, the first female UAE Air Force pilot.

+Somalia

+UAE forces have been assisting the military of Somalia against al-Shabaab (militant group) forces in the country.
+In February 2024, three UAE soldiers were killed in an attack, there.

 Expansion

-In 1989, UAE purchased Scud-B ballistic missiles from North Korea.

-UAE went on an expansion drive in 1995, which began with the 1992–93 acquisition of 436 Leclerc tanks and 415 BMP-3 armoured vehicles.
+In 1989, the UAE purchased Scud-B ballistic missiles from North Korea.
+UAE went on an expansion drive in 1995, which began with the 1992–93 acquisition of 436 Leclerc tanks and 415 BMP-3 armored vehicles.
 It had learned from the Iranian experiences with having a single supplier for its military and has diversified its arms purchases, purchasing weaponry mainly from Russia, the United States, the UK, Ukraine, France, Italy and Germany.
-It has also taken care to invest in the systems it has purchased and standardise them according to NATO/GCC Specifications.
-The equipment purchases was also followed by a programme to increase manpower numbers and Emiratisation programme for the Armed forces.
+It has also taken care to invest in the systems it has purchased and standardize them according to NATO/GCC Specifications.
+The equipment purchases were also followed by a program to increase manpower numbers and Emiratisation program for the Armed forces.

 In 2008, UAE bought MIM-104 Patriot missiles and related radar, support services for the Patriot systems.

-In 2011, during a war scare with Iran over the Straits of Hormuz, UAE announced a purchase of US$3.48 billion worth of American missile systems: 2 radar systems, 96 missiles, spare parts and training.
+In 2011, during a war scare with Iran over the Straits of Hormuz, UAE announced a purchase of US$3.48 billion worth of American missile systems: 2 radar systems, 96 missiles, spare parts, and training.
 UAE was the first country to acquire the Terminal High Altitude Area Defense System (THAAD).
 A contract worth $1.96 billion was agreed for Lockheed Martin Corp to supply two Thaad anti-missile batteries.

-In November 2019, South Africa blocked supply of arms to United Arab Emirates, Oman, Algeria, and Saudi Arabia following a dispute in the inspection clause of its agreement.
+In November 2019, South Africa blocked the supply of arms to United Arab Emirates, Oman, Algeria, and Saudi Arabia following a dispute in the inspection clause of its agreement.
 According to a report by Reuters, UAE and the other mentioned countries refused to allow officials from South Africa to inspect their facilities.
-The dispute arose as UAE and the other countries refused the inspections, stating it violated their sovereignty.
+The dispute arose as the UAE and the other countries refused the inspections, stating it violated their sovereignty.
 According to the industry, the inspection row puts business at risk and could cause the loss of up to 9,000 jobs at defense firms and supporting industries in South Africa.
-UAE began firing trials with China, India, and Serbia to replace the South African RDM as preferred supplier of ammunition.
+UAE began firing trials with China, India, and Serbia to replace the South African RDM as the preferred supplier of ammunition.